davidszabo26/demo-firebase-js/README.md

 * [npm](https://www.npmjs.com/get-npm) or yarn

 ## Clone JavaScript project

-Clone the repo to your computer.
-Open *terminal*, navigate to the folder where you want to store the application and execute
 ```bash
 git clone https://github.com/VirgilSecurity/demo-firebase-js
 cd demo-firebase-js
 ```

-## Let's set up your Firebase account for the app
+## Set up your Firebase account for the app
 In order for the app to work, you need to deploy a Firebase function that gives out JWT tokens for your authenticated users.
 You'll also need to create a Firestore database with a specific rule set.

 * **[Follow instructions here](https://github.com/VirgilSecurity/demo-firebase-func)**